Content marketing has been around since 1895, according to Joe Pulizzi, founder of the Content Marketing Institute.

 The public affairs people in the Army figured out that pretty girls and humor could drive content consumption, as opposed to dry technical manuals.
-It is distributed to this day.
+These manuals are being distributed to the present day.

-The above are historic examples of enterprise-level content marketing campaigns with three major attributes in common—they both represent one-way storytelling, siloed campaigning and a creative-centric approach.
+The above are examples of enterprise-level content marketing campaigns.
+They have three major attributes in common.
+They represent one-way storytelling, siloed campaigning and a creative approach.
 This adequately describes most forms of marketing-purposed content until the 1990s when mass acceptance and adoption of the Internet occurred.

-One-way storytelling lacks real-time feedback or significant, meaningful user-generated content.
-It doesn’t resemble a conversation, significantly build robust communities or create complex connections and communication between people, groups and brands.
+One-way storytelling lacks real-time feedback and meaningful ideas.
+It doesn’t resemble a conversation, significantly build robust communities or create complex connections and communication between people, groups, and brands.
 It’s simply a brand communicating a message as it sees fit hoping its audience will consume it and come back for more.

 Dynamic Story Telling